1906 Philadelphia Phillies season

-The 1906 Philadelphia Phillies season was a season in Major League Baseball.
-The Phillies finished fourth in the National League with a record of 71 wins and 82 losses.
+In the 1906 Major League Baseball season, the Philadelphia Phillies finished fourth in the National League with a record of 71 wins and 82 losses.

 Preseason

 The Phillies conducted their spring training in 1906 in Savannah, Georgia where the team practiced and played exhibition games at Bolton Street Park.
 It was the third successive year the Phillies trained in Savannah.

 1906 Philadelphia City Series

 The Phillies played five of nine scheduled games against the Philadelphia Athletics for the local championship in the pre-season city series.
 The Athletics defeated the Phillies, 4 games to 1.

 The Phillies moved to 15-18 against the A's after the 1906 series.

 Regular season

 On May 1, 1906, Phillies pitcher Johnny Lush pitched a no-hitter against Brooklyn at Washington Park.
 The Phillies won 6–0; Lush struck out 11 batters, walked three, and one batter reached first on a Doolin error.